Table of Contents

 Infarction of the lateral medulla, following insult to the PICA, the vertebra-basilar trunk. or brain stem perforators. gives rise to lateral medullary syndrome.

 - Thrombosis: secondary to atherosclerosis and hypertension (most common); less likely due to hypercoagulable states

-- Embolic occlusion: seen secondary in cocaine abuse, medullary neoplasms, radionecrosis, hematoma, neck manipulation, and trauma and bullet injury to the vertebral artery
+- Embolic occlusion: seen secondary in cocaine abuse, medullary neoplasms, radionecrosis, hematoma, neck manipulation, trauma, and bullet injury to the vertebral artery

-- Spontaneous or post-traumatic or iatrogenic vertebral artery dissection
+- Spontaneous, post-traumatic, or iatrogenic vertebral artery dissection

 - Post-traumatic or iatrogenic vertebra-basilar trunk occlusion/injury